2011 UEFA European Under-21 Championship

-UEFA European Under-21 Championship 2011 was the 18th staging of UEFA's European Under-21 Championship.
+The 2011 UEFA European Under-21 Championship was the 18th staging of UEFA's European Under-21 Championship.
 The final tournament was hosted by Denmark between 11 and 25 June 2011.

 The Danish bid was chosen by UEFA's Executive Committee on 10 December 2008 in Nyon, Switzerland.
 This bid defeated the other bid from Israel.

 Qualification for the final tournament took place between March 2009 and October 2010.

 This competition also acted as a qualifier for the 2012 Summer Olympics, as 3 teams qualified.

 Spain won their third title after defeating Switzerland 2–0 in the final.

 Host selection

 The organisation of the event was initially contested by only two bids: Denmark and Israel.
 The bids were submitted on 15 June 2008.

 The bids were inspected between June and September 2008, and a report was given to the National Team Competition Committee in October.
 The committee discussed the bids on 27 November 2008 and issued a recommendation to the UEFA Executive Committee, who decided on 10 December 2008 that Denmark would host the finals.